LJeub/HierarchicalConsensus/README.md

 ## Usage

 This section gives a brief overview of the different functions included in this package.
-For more details see use `help('function')` or `doc('function')`.
+For more details use `help('function')` or `doc('function')`.
 The explanations below assume that we are given a network with adjacency matrix `A` as either a full or sparse matrix.

 #### Generate initial ensemble